Ciyou Temple: History

 According to legend, the temple was founded by a wandering monk who came upon a group of Mazu devotees.
 Together they raised money for ten years and then built the temple.
 Construction began in 1753 and was completed in 1757.
 The original main structure was destroyed by a fire in 1981 and rebuilt two years later.

 The six-story temple is square and has an impressive main hall.
 Its roof ridge is adorned with figures made from cochin pottery, including phoenixes, figures from historical tales, and twin dragons facing three immortals representing wealth, happiness and longevity.
 The stone lions standing guard in front of the main hall were carved in 1803.
 The male lion is usually depicted with an open mouth and the female with her mouth closed.

 Transportation

-The temple is within walking distance to the north of Songshan Station of the Taiwan Railways and the Taipei Metro.
+The temple is within walking distance to the north of Songshan Station of the Taiwan Railway and the Taipei Metro.